 Construction Law

-Construction Law is a specialized legal field that governs the rules and regulations related to the construction industry.
-It encompasses various aspects, such as contracts, permits, zoning, and disputes that arise during construction projects.
+Construction law is a specialized legal field that governs the rules and regulations related to the construction industry.
+It encompasses contracts, permits, zoning, and disputes that arise during construction projects.

-Kelley Kronenberg’s experience spans many aspects of the construction industry and our attorneys understand that the needs of our clients in this industry are unique and complex.
-At Kelley Kronenberg, attorneys with differing areas of legal expertise work together to address not only the contractual and litigation needs of our construction industry clients, but also the business, financial, risk management, regulatory, labor and employment, insurance, and workers’ compensation needs.
+Kelley Kronenberg’s construction law attorneys understand that the needs of clients in this industry are unique and complex.
+Because construction projects involve overlapping legal disciplines, our attorneys work together to address not only the contractual and litigation needs of construction industry clients, but also their business, financial, risk management, regulatory, labor and employment, insurance, and workers’ compensation needs.

 Read Our Latest Updates: